Discover how CoHost can improve marketing performance

 Share

-We often see that marketers are looking to benchmark their podcasts externally but unfortunately, there’s not a lot of benchmark data about fellow creators available to the public.
-Therefore, we’re always recommending that if a brand wants to have a benchmark, they should be using their own show.
+We often see podcasters attempt to benchmark their podcasts externally but unfortunately, there’s not a lot of benchmark data about fellow creators available to the public.
+Therefore, we always recommend that if you want to benchmark your show, benchmark against yourself.

-It can be confusing with all of the different metrics to measure when it comes to your podcast, but there are a few key data points that will give you a meaningful picture of the success of your show.
+It can be confusing with all of the different metrics to measure when it comes to your podcast, but there are a few key data points that will give you a meaningful picture of your podcast's success over time.

-Let’s go through the top 10 essential podcast performance metrics that will give you powerful insights to benchmark your show:
+Without further ado, let’s dive into the 7 essential podcast performance metrics that will give you powerful insights to benchmark your show:

 1. Listeners per episode